Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Problem Formulation

 \section{Problem Formulation}

-We use the continual supervised learning setting where there is a stream of data examples.
-These data examples are generated from some non-stationary \emph{target function} ${f}_k^{*}$ mapping the input $\vx_k$ to the output $\vy_k$, where the $k$-th input-output pair is $(\vx_k, \vy_k)$.
-In this task, the \emph{learner} is required to predict the output given the input vector $\vx_k \in \R^d$ by estimating the target function ${f}_k^{*}$.
-The performance is measured with some loss, $\mathcal{L}(\vy_k, \hat{\vy_k})$, where $\vy_k\in \R^m$ is the target vector and $\hat{\vy}_k\in \mathbb{R}^m$ is the predicted output.
-Specifically, the mean squared error is used in regression and cross-entropy is used in classification.
+We use the online continual supervised learning setting where there is a stream of data examples.
+These data examples are generated from some non-stationary \emph{target function} ${f}_t$ mapping the input to the output, where the input-output pair at time $t$ is $(\vx_t, \vy_t)$.
+The \emph{learner} is required to predict the output given the input vector $\vx_t \in \R^d$ by estimating the target function ${f}_t$.
+We consider the case where ${f}_t$ is not arbitrarily non-stationary but rather locally stationary in time (e.g., slowly changing or can be divided into stationary tasks).
+We further consider target functions with regularities that can potentially reoccur.
+The performance is measured with some loss, $\mathcal{L}(\vy_t, \hat{\vy}_t)$, where $\vy_t\in \R^m$ is the target vector and $\hat{\vy}_t\in \mathbb{R}^m$ is the predicted output.
+Specifically, the mean squared error is used in regression, and cross-entropy is used in classification.
 The learner is required to reduce the loss by matching the target.
+The performance of the learner is measured based on the average online evaluation metric $\overline{E}$ over all time steps, which is given by

+where $E$ is the sample evaluation metric (e.g., accuracy or loss), and $T$ is the total number of time steps.
+We note here that this problem formulation has been introduced before by Caccia et al.\ (2020), where the performance is measured based on the online evaluation metric; however, it was assumed that we start with pre-trained learners.
+Here, we consider the setting where learners learn from scratch.
+Note that this online evaluation metric is similar to the cumulative sum of rewards in reinforcement learning.

 Consider a neural network with $L$ layers that outputs the predicted output $\hat{\vy}$.
-The neural network is parametrized by the set of weights $\mathcal{W}=\{\mW_1,...,\mW_L\}$, where $\mW_l$ is the weight matrix at the $l$-th layer, and its element at the $i$th row and the $j$th column is denoted by $W_{l,i,j}$.
+The neural network is parametrized by the set of weights $\mathcal{W}=\{\mW_1,...,\mW_L\}$, where $\mW_l$ is the weight matrix at the $l$-th layer, and its element at the $i$th row and the $j$-th column is denoted by $W_{l,i,j}$.
 During learning, the parameters of the neural network are changed to reduce the loss.
 At each layer $l$, we get the activation output $\vh_{l}$ by applying the activation function $\boldsymbol\sigma$ to the activation input $\va_{l}$: $\vh_{l} = \boldsymbol\sigma(\va_{l})$.
 We simplify notations by defining $\vh_0 \doteq \vx$.
 The activation output $\vh_{l}$ is then multiplied by the weight matrix $\mW_{l+1}$ of layer $l+1$ to produce the next activation input: ${a}_{l+1,i} = \sum_{j=1}^{|\vh_{l}|} {{W}_{l+1,i,j}}{h}_{l,j}$.
 We assume here that the activation function is element-wise activation for all layers except for the final layer $L$ in classification tasks, where it becomes the softmax function.